miklevin/MikeLev.in/_posts/2025-04-22-optimizing-jekyll-rendering.md

 ## Improving Jekyll Page Generation Speed

 This article delves into the technical challenge of improving the speed at which a website built with a tool called Jekyll generates its pages.
-Jekyll is a "static site generator," meaning it builds all the website pages upfront, rather than creating them dynamically when a visitor arrives.
-While efficient for visitors, this initial build process, or "rendering," can become very slow for large websites, impacting developer productivity.
+Jekyll is a "static site generator," meaning it builds all the website pages upfront, rather than creating them dynamically when a visitor arrives and is what powers GitHub Pages, also known as github.io.
+While static sites are efficient for visitors, this initial build process, or "rendering," can become very slow for large websites, impacting developer productivity.

 ## The Challenge of Related Posts